 If you’re running a non-profit blog, then .org might be more appropriate.
 If you have a blog for a local business that doesn’t serve customers outside your country, you could use a country domain such as .co.uk (for businesses in the UK).

-Tip: You can change the name of your blog later by buying a new domain, so don’t worry if you’re not 100% sold on the name you’ve chosen.
+Tip: You can change the name of your blog later by buying a new domain (or by buying a blog to augment your traffic), so don’t worry if you’re not 100% sold on the name you’ve chosen.
 You might find you grow to like it more over time, or you might think of a better name that you can switch to.

 Getting your blog online can seem like a bit of a mystery.
 You might have come across lots of different advice or different ways to go about it.
 New bloggers often get stuck or confused at this step.

 Here’s what you need to know.
 First, all blogs need 3 key things:

 - A blogging platform (software that lets you create your blog and publish blog posts, e.g. WordPress, Blogger, Squarespace) – some are free, others are only available as paid services

 - Web hosting (24/7 storage for all your blog’s pages, posts, images, and other files, e.g. with Bluehost, Dreamhost, or another web hosting company) – typically costs around $5/month, though this varies a lot depending on what you need

 - A domain name (also called a website address or URL, e.g. ryrob.com) – typically costs around $15/year, though many web hosts offer a free domain name